ka-de/cringe.live/content/en/docs/yiff_toolkit/_index.md

 ---

-This method requires a browser extension like [ViolentMonkey](https://violentmonkey.github.io/) and [this](/docs/userscripts/e621.net-JSON-Button/) UserScript.
+This method requires a browser extension like [ViolentMonkey](https://violentmonkey.github.io/) and {{< i18n-link "/docs/userscripts/e621.net-JSON-Button" "this" >}} UserScript.

-This will put a link to the JSON next to the download button on e621.net and e6ai.net and you can use [this](/docs/yiff_toolkit/dataset_tools/e621-JSON-to-Caption/) Python script to convert them to caption files, it uses the `rating_` prefix before `safe/questionable/explicit` because.. you've guessed it, Pony!
+This will put a link to the JSON next to the download button on e621.net and e6ai.net and you can use {{< i18n-link "/docs/yiff_toolkit/dataset_tools/e621-JSON-to-Caption" "this" >}} Python script to convert them to caption files, it uses the `rating_` prefix before `safe/questionable/explicit` because.. you've guessed it, Pony!
 It also lets you ignore the tags you add into `ignored_tags` using the `r"\btag\b",` syntax, just replace `tag` with the tag you want it to skip.

 ## Auto Taggers